cis3296f22/001-connect4group2/README.md

  - Ability to mute and unmute the game sound
  - Ability to play with computer AI
  - Ability to customize game theme

- - Cross platform Linux, Windows, Mac (in development phase)
+ - Cross platform Windows, Mac